alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/who-can-claim-relief.markdown

 You must keep records of:

-- the import declaration and value of the imported goods
+- the import declaration and value of the goods
 - a copy of any customs forms that have been completed
-- evidence of ownership (if applicable for the relief claimed)
 - when, where and how the goods are used
-- how the goods are identified - such as manufacturers marks serial numbers, technical descriptions or illustrations
+- how the goods are identified - eg manufacturers marks, serial numbers, technical descriptions or illustrations

-You must keep these records for at least 4 years, even and including after you dispose of the goods.
+You must keep these records for at least 4 years, even after you dispose of the goods.